marionmacalalag-3303144/pet_feeder_project/Step2_DataDescription/readme.md

 This step focuses on identifying and organizing the technical components of the automated pet feeder system.
 The data table provides clarity on:

 - What data the system receives and processes
-- What actions the system performs in response
-- The conditions and constraints under which the system operates
+- Types of data the petfeeder processes.

 ---